boazbk/tcs/lec_05_physical_implementation.md

 ### Advanced note: evaluating circuits in quasilinear time.

-We can improve the evaluation procedure, and evaluate $s$-size constant arity circuits (or NAND programs) in time $O(s polylog(s))$.^[TODO: add details here, use the notion of oblivious routing to embed any graph in a universal graph.]
+We can improve the evaluation procedure, and evaluate $s$-size constant fan-in circuits (or NAND programs) in  $O(s polylog(s))$ lines.^[TODO: add details here, use the notion of oblivious routing to embed any graph in a universal graph.]